cis198-2016s/slides/05/content.md

 ---
 ## Preface: Type Transformations

-- Many iterator manipulators take an `Iterator` and return some other, unrelated type
+- Many iterator manipulators take an `Iterator` and return some other type.
-    - e.g. `map` returns a `Map`, `filter` returns a `Filter`
+    - e.g. `map` returns a `Map`, `filter` returns a `Filter`.
+- These types are just structs which themselves implement `Iterator`.
-- Generally, don't worry about what these types are, or what they contain.
+    - Don't worry about the internal state.
 - The type transformations are used mostly to enforce type safety.

 ---